Vikaspogu/k8s-gitops/README.md

 🔸 _[Click here](./provision/terraform/cloudflare) to see how else I manage Cloudflare._

-### Dynamic DNS
+### Internal DNS

-My home IP can change at any given time and in order to keep my WAN IP address up to date on Cloudflare I have deployed a [CronJob](./cluster/apps/networking/cloudflare-ddns) in my cluster.
-This periodically checks and updates the `A` record `ipv4.domain.tld`.
+[CoreDNS](https://github.com/coredns/coredns) is deployed on cluster and has direct access to my clusters ingress records and serves DNS for them in my internal network. `CoreDNS` is only listening on my `MANAGEMENT` and `SERVER` networks on port `53`.

----
+For adblocking, I have [Blocky](https://github.com/0xERR0R/blocky)

-## :zap:&nbsp; Network Attached Storage
+### Ingress Controller

-:construction: Work in Progress :construction:
+I have setup ingress controller for my internal traffic routes

 ---